Azure/CARML-Learn/docs/wiki/Lab 9 - Interoperability.md

             AzureDevOpsPAT                   = '<Placeholder>'
         }

-1. Paste the code block into the Powershell terminal and hit enter
+1. Paste the code block into the PowerShell terminal and hit enter

-1. Copy the following command into the Powershell terminal:
+1. Copy the following command into the PowerShell terminal:

             Register-AzureDevOpsPipeline @inputObject

 1. Once entered the script will run and create Azure DevOps pipelines based on the YAML files you have in the `.azuredevops/modulePipelines` folder.
 Once finished you will be able to go to the Azure DevOps portal and see pipelines that were created as part of this process.

-1. This script is redeployable, as all existing pipeline will not be affected.
+1. This script is re-deployable, as all existing pipeline will not be affected.
 You can use this process to automatically create new pipelines for new modules/workloads!